AlishaUsman/Diwali-Sales-Analysis-Python/README.md

 ## 📌 Overview

-This project focuses on analyzing Diwali sales data using Python to understand customer purchasing behavior and improve business decision-making.
+This project analyzes Diwali sales data using Python to understand customer purchasing behavior and generate actionable business insights.

 ---